pattonsgirl/CEG2410/Projects/Project4-ITPlan/README.md

 ## Hardware Recommendations

-1. Determine a set of specifications for employee devices working at the client organization.
+1. Determine a set of specifications for employee or client (noted for those focusing on an education orientation where you may have students) devices working at the client organization.
 I am looking for specifications & justifications of those specifications.
 You may have different sets of specifications for different employee roles.
+    - For example, HR staff don't need a gaming PC - or would you like to justify why they do?

 2. Determine sets of specifications for servers within the client organization.
+These should consider expected growth.
 Again, this should focus on specifications & justifications for those specifications.
 This does include cloud hosted servers.

 ## Identity & Access Management